fatlard1993/listi/README.md

 - add saved sort & filter
 - priority
 - NEW FILTERS IDEA
-	- remove separate lists idea
-	- all list items are now one flat list
-	- lists view replaced with a filters view
 	- filters contain a set of criteria for curating the list view
-	- MVP filter - tags only
 	- these new filters will consume the previously planned filter and sort feature